perforce/helix-authentication-service/docs/Identity_Providers.md

 1. Visit the Azure [portal](https://portal.azure.com/)
 1. Register a new application under Azure Active Directory
+    * You can use a single app registration for both OIDC and SAML.
 1. Enter the auth service URL as the **redirect URL**; for Docker this would be `https://svc.doc:3000/oidc/callback`
 1. Copy the *Application (client) ID* to the `OIDC_CLIENT_ID` environment variable